-It is policy of the University to excuse without penalty students who are absent due to religious observances and to allow the makeup of work missed.
+It is policy of the University to excuse, without penalty, students who are absent due to religious observances and to allow the makeup of missed work.
 Examinations and special required out-of-class activities ordinarily are not scheduled on those days when religiously observant students refrain from participating in secular activities.
 The University is closed on many commonly observed religious holidays.